-When the input is energized, the LESS instruction compares two integers, two unsigned integers, or two floating point values, and energizes the output if, and only if, the first value (\mathbf{A}) is less than the second value (\mathbf{B}) .
+When the input is energized, the LESS instruction compares two integers, two unsigned integers, or two floating point values, and energizes the output if, and only if, the first value (A) is less than the second value (B).

-Parameter Valid Values Description Data Type (not labelled-located in top-right corner of instruction block) INT: integer UINT: unsigned integer FLOAT: floating point values Note: Floating point values are only compatible with the CTI 2500 family of proc- essors and a CPU firmware of V6.18 or later.
+Parameter Valid Values Description Data Type (not labelled-located in top-right corner of instruction block) INT: integer UINT: unsigned integer FLOAT: floating point values Note: Floating point values are only compatible with the CTI 2500 family of processors and a CPU firmware of V6.18 or later.
 Identifies the type of data being compared in the instruction block.

 Parameter Valid Values Description A, B for all data types (INT , UINT , and FLOAT), the following word address types: Memory location of the value being compared.
-WX, WY, K, V, STW, W, TCP, TCC, DCC, DSP, DSC, DCP and constants for FLOAT data type only, the following Real address types are also available: WX., WY., K., V., and Real constants Constants and Real Constants available only for the B parameter.
+WX, WY, K, V, STW, W, TCP, TCC, DCC, DSP, DSC, DCP and constants for FLOAT data type only, the following Real address types are also available: WX., WY., K., V., and Real constants

 - Integers that are compared with floating point values are converted to floating point values before the comparison is executed. - The values of the A and B parameters are displayed when Ladder Status is enabled.
-See Ladder Status (Online) on page 319 for more information on Ladder Status.
+See Ladder Status (Online) on page 327 for more information on Ladder Status.